arleyc/sGMYC/README.md

 de Magalhães RF, Santos MTT & Camargo A. 2024.
 Subsampling GMYC (sGMYC): a new algorithmic implementation of the generalized mixed Yule-coalescent model.
-I Congresso Brasileiro de Biologia Evolutiva, Curitiba, Brazil.
+I Brazilian Congress of Evolutionary Biology, Curitiba, Brazil.